JuliaCompilerPlugins/Mixtape.jl/README.md

-_Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`. `Tokei` counts ~41 LOC.
+_Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`. [tokei](https://github.com/XAMPPRocky/tokei) counts 41 lines of code (not including the magic of Mike Innes and the wonderful [IRTools](https://github.com/MikeInnes/IRTools.jl)).

 Usage is very simple - you use `remix!` just like you use `overdub`.